kkugosu/Contrastive_multiskill_RL/Docs/valor.md

 ## VALOR

-this paper learns skills from "initial state and last state pair"
+this paper learns skills from trajectary using "lstm"

 $$1. \ sample \ skill \ from \ p(z)$$